UBC-MDS/DSCI554_Project/Milestone1/proposal.md

 # Proposal

 ## Identify the question that your team is interested in answering with the survey.
 The aim of the survey should be to try to answer one specific and testable question.
-Examples of specific and testable questions include (you can use one of these if you really like them):

 DSCI 512 is a programming and algorithms course in the MDS program at UBC which introduces fundamental algorithms such as sorting and searching, as well as data structures.
 According to a poll done during the course, some students reported that they have been experiencing a hard time with course materials and lab assignments.
 This leads to our survey question: